Chicken Cacciatore Slow Cooker (Easy Recipe)

 Ingredient Notes and Substitutions

-• Chicken – I love to use a combination of bone-in, skin-on thighs and drumsticks.
+- Chicken – I love to use a combination of bone-in, skin-on thighs and drumsticks.
 You can easily substitute chicken breasts if you prefer.

-• Veggies – Onions, red and green bell peppers, mushrooms, and Kalamata olives provide loads of flavor and a little something for everyone.
+You could also use boneless skinless thighs as well. - Veggies – Onions, red and green bell peppers, mushrooms, and Kalamata olives provide loads of flavor and a little something for everyone.

-• Canned Tomatoes – You’ll need a large can of crushed tomatoes, plus a regular can of fire-roasted diced tomatoes.
+Plus, so many veggies in this chicken cacciatore crock pot recipe make it a really hearty meal! - Canned Tomatoes – You’ll need a large can of crushed tomatoes, plus a regular can of fire-roasted diced tomatoes.

-• Stock – Use reduced-sodium chicken stock so you can season to taste.
+These help form the base of the savory sauce and add an extra bit of smoky flavor. - Stock – Use reduced-sodium chicken stock so you can season to taste.
 Vegetable broth is a great substitute.

 Chicken Cacciatore Crock Pot Recipe Tips

-• Save some prep time!
+- Save some meal prep time!

 Chop all of your vegetables the night before and store them in the refrigerator.
 That way, all you have to do is throw everything in the crockpot in the morning.